Linda P. Fried, MD, MPH: A Legacy of Leadership in Public Health and Aging

 Dr. Fried went on to make groundbreaking contributions to the fields of geriatrics and public health.
 Over the course of her career, she conducted research that defined frailty in aging as a new medical syndrome with distinct phenotypic presentation, etiology, and outcomes, and defined the causes, consequences and opportunities for prevention of cardiovascular disease and disability in aging.
 She co-designed and founded a novel, scientifically designed community-based public health intervention to prevent frailty and cognitive and functional decline in older adults called Experience Corps.
 In this program, older adults serve to improve the academic outcomes of young students in public elementary schools.
 Led by AARP, Experience Corps now operates in 24 US cities.
 She has also developed the concept that longer lives could lead to a Third Demographic Dividend in which all age groups could flourish due to longevity.

 Dr. Fried went on to become the Director of the Division of Geriatric Medicine and Gerontology and Founding Director of the Center on Aging and Health (Center of Excellence for Aging Research) at the Johns Hopkins Medical Institutions.
 At Johns Hopkins, she also initiated and led the transformation of the Department of Medicine to enable equitable opportunity for success for women faculty, as the founding Director of the Task Force on Women’s Academic Careers in Medicine from 1988 to 1995.
-Since 2008, Dr. Fried has been Dean and DeLamar Professor of Public Health at Columbia University’s Mailman School of Public Health, where she is also Professor of Epidemiology and of Medicine; Senior Vice President, Columbia University Medical Center; and Director, Robert N. Butler Columbia Aging Center.
+Since 2008, in addition to being a DeLamar Professor of Public Health, Professor of Epidemiology and Medicine, and the Director of the Robert N. Butler Columbia Aging Center, Dr. Fried has been the Dean at Columbia University’s Mailman School of Public Health, and Senior Vice President of Columbia University Medical Center.
+She will conclude her tenure as Dean and Senior Vice President in May of 2025.

 She has guided Columbia Public Health to become a leader in public health education innovation in the US.
 After she transformed the Columbia MPH curriculum to meet 21st-century needs, it became the accreditation standard.
 She has also developed a diverse array of programs to tackle pressing issues impacting the public’s health, such as the health effects of climate change and strategies for extending healthy lifespans in an aging society.